 The key when working from home is to be kind to yourself and your eyes.
 Give yourself the regular breaks that you need, and allow your eyes to look at things other than a screen.
 Whether you feel like you're working from home or living at work, it is possible to get the right balance and keep your eyes healthy.

 Jamie Ramage, Corporate Manager - Smart Employee Eyecare, explains more about looking after your eyes whilst working from home.
-For information about how you can access the three optometrists on our Workforce and Wellbeing Services Framework Agreement.
+For information about how you can access the three optometrists on our Workforce & Wellbeing Services.